 The Thunderchild bass cabs do a very good job of delivering the pure sound of your instrument, without adding to or subtracting from it.
 For this reason, quite a few of our Thunderchild customers are luthiers.

-These cabs look strange, with their large horns... they look more like PA cabs.
+These cabs look strange at first glance, with their prominent horns... they look more like PA cabs.
 Well, a high-quality horn is the best way to get really good radiation pattern control, and really good radiation pattern control is much more important to sound quality than many people realize, because the off-axis response actually matters more than the on-axis response in most situations.

 Many if not most electric bass players are looking for a cab with some deliberate voicing, and that's fine, we do that too, in our Hathor and Changeling lines.
 But for those looking for the purest presentation of their instrument, be it electric bass or double bass or just about anything else, we offer the Thunderchild series.
 They are not cheap, but at what they do well we think they may be the best.